More about Winged Victory of Samothrace

 Here is what Wikipedia says about Winged Victory of Samothrace

-The Winged Victory of Samothrace, or the Niké of Samothrace, is a votive monument originally found on the island of Samothrace, north of the Aegean Sea.
+The Winged Victory of Samothrace, or the Niké of Samothrace, is a votive monument originally discovered on the island of Samothrace, north of the Aegean Sea.
 It is a masterpiece of Greek sculpture from the Hellenistic era, dating from the beginning of the 2nd century BC (190 BC).
 It is composed of a statue representing the goddess Niké (Victory), whose head and arms are missing and its base is in the shape of a ship's bow.

 Winged Victory has been exhibited at the Louvre Museum in Paris, at the top of the main staircase, since 1884.
 Greece is seeking the return of the sculpture.